hack-bar/hack-bar.github.io/index.md

 ## // Impressions from past editions
 Impressions of our last hackbar event can be found [here https://cyllective.com/blog/post/hackbar-2022](https://cyllective.com/blog/post/hackbar-2022).

-## // Covid
-We do plan to make the event happen, but if push comes to shove, we will have to put either mask restrictions in place or even go as far as to cancel the event.
-Again, if it should happen that we have to cancel the event, we will update this website accordingly.

 ## // Contact
 Feel free to reach out to the organizers via email: bSePnAdMer[@]hackbar.ch  (remove the capital letters "S","P","A" and "M" from the username before the @-sign.)